 If you're concerned about the use of x-ray technology and your dog's health, speak to your vet.
 Your veterinarian will be able to give you an understanding of the risks versus the benefits in your dog's particular case so that you can decide whether you want your dog to have an x-ray.

-How much will my dog's x-rays cost?
+How much do dog x-rays cost?

 There are a range of factors that will dictate the cost of your dog's x-rays including the size of your pet, the area being x-rayed, whether sedation was used, the type of clinic, where your veterinary clinic is located, and more.
 If you are concerned about the cost of your pup's x-rays, ask your vet for an estimate before proceeding.